simpleappcreator/simple-app/readme.md

         config.port = 10000;
         config.hostname="www.myapp.com"

-It tries to be foolproof by normalizing all setting names' cases to lowercase, and having several different aliases for same settings like app/appname/name/APP_NAME etc.
+It tries to normalize all setting names' cases to lowercase, and having several different aliases for same settings like app/appname/name/APP_NAME etc.

 All these settings are in `app.config`

 ## Submodules

+It uses and makes available various frequantly used modules that you might need in your app.

 #### [Passport](https://github.com/jaredhanson/passport)